hopepx/Asg1/README.md

 Website Used:
 https://www.flaticon.com/ (Icons)
-https://loading.io/ (Custom Animation of the Icons) https://stackoverflow.com/ (When there is bugs)
+https://loading.io/ (Custom Animation of the Icons) https://stackoverflow.com/ (When there are problems with my code)